-Composition of 9 and 10
+Composition of 10

-Calculating within 9 and 10
+Calculating within 10

 Equal groups

 Distributing Equally

 Securing and Using Number Facts

 Solving problems

 - · Count objects, actions and sounds. - Count verbally beyond 20, pausing at each multiple of 10 to draw out the structure, for instance when playing hide and seek, or to time children getting ready. - Explore the composition of numbers to 9,10 by providing a range of visual models. - Spot and use opportunities for children to apply number bonds: "There are 6 of us but only 2 clipboards.
 How many more do we need?" - Automatically recall number bonds for numbers 0-10 - Make patterns with varying rules (including AB, ABB and ABBC) and objects and invite children to continue the pattern. - Compare length, weight and capacity using comparative language using 'than' and encourage children to use this vocabulary.
-For example: "This is heavier than that."
+For example: "This is heavier than that." - At home: Sing counting rhymes, play with shapes and count out familiar objects forwards and backwards.

-Religious Education

-How do Christians know that children are special to God?
+Religious Education- Belonging How do Christians know that

+children are special to God?

 How do we show people they are welcome?

-How are babies welcomed into the Christian family?
+How are babies welcomed into the

+Christian family?
 How do Hindu brothers and sisters show their love for each other at a festival?

 How is a baby welcomed into the Muslim religion?